a chapter of the MGH Foundation

 Karen Hilburn Breast and Cervical Cancer Fund

 The Karen Hilburn Breast and Cervical Cancer Fund is available to Mason County women who are non-insured or underinsured for breast and cervical cancer treatment and are receiving their treatment at Mason General Hospital & Family of Clinics.
 If you would like to apply, please call Patient Navigator Karry Trout at (360) 432-7706.

-A gift to the Karen Hilburn Breast and Cervical Cancer Fund will go toward funding breast and cervical cancer diagnosis treatment.
+A gift to the Karen Hilburn Breast and Cervical Cancer Fund will go toward funding breast and cervical cancer diagnoses treatment.
 This much-needed fund helps with the expenses of breast and cervical cancer treatment for those who have no other financial options.

 Karen Hillburn Breast and Cervical Cancer Fund Brochure